manishmadugula/Notes/Code/java_multithreading.md

 # Phasers

-# Rentrant Lock and Conditions
+# Reentrant Lock and Conditions

 We can use any object as a lock in synchronised block and use wait and notify inside the synchronised block to communicate between threads and notify the threads.
 ```java